-- Gateway-to-cloud OTA updates: A connected gateway, accountable for managing a group of local edge devices known as nodes.
+- Gateway-to-cloud OTA updates A connected gateway, accountable for managing a group of local edge devices known as nodes.
 This gateway can receive updates from a remote cloud that has updates for the software application running on the host environment, and/or the gateway device’s firmware.

 - Edge-to-gateway-to-cloud OTA updates: A connected gateway is responsible for managing a group of nodes- edge devices, which in turn can receive remote firmware updates via the gateway.

-Not just an update but update with security and the manageable environment is a key consideration for any organization with respect to OTA.
+Not just an update but an update with security and a manageable environment is a key consideration for any organization with respect to OTA.
 Speed, security patches for nodes, and software fixes are the main purpose for OTA with respect to any IoT solutions.
 Before we wrap up, here are some factors to consider before finalizing on any OTA update technology:

 - Does that OTA method support firmware as well as application upgrades?

 - Is the OTA update mechanism support recovery when it fails to update?